Vandivier/afterecon/content/2014-10-16-an-easy-argument-for-anarchy.md

 ---
-title: An Easy Argument for Anarchy
+title: "An Easy Argument for Anarchy"
 date: 2014-10-16 15:31:39
 author: John Vandivier
 ---